senithkay/vscode-extensions-public/workspaces/ballerina-extension/README.md

 <img src="https://github.com/wso2/ballerina-plugin-vscode/blob/main/resources/images/data-mapper.png?raw=true" width="100%" />

 > Apart from the aforementioned visual programming features, the Ballerina VS Code extension enhances the Ballerina development experience by providing a comprehensive set of features, including code editing, debugging, code execution, and code deployment.
-For detailed information on them, see the [Ballerina VS Code Extension Documentation](https://wso2.com/ballerina/vscode/docs/).
+For detailed information on them, see the <a href="https://wso2.com/ballerina/vscode/docs/" target="_blank">Ballerina VS Code Extension Documentation</a>.

 ## Documentation

-The [Ballerina VS Code Extension Documentation](https://wso2.com/ballerina/vscode/docs/) describes the functionalities of this extension in detail.
+The <a href="https://wso2.com/ballerina/vscode/docs/" target="_blank">Ballerina VS Code Extension Documentation</a> describes the functionalities of this extension in detail.

 ## Configure the extension